Scheduling your holiday plans for the summer? You might want to consider this tranquil eco bed and breakfast, an idyllic retreat in northern Italy.

 A bespoke four poster bed is made from locally sourced and dried found wood, whilst linen bedding in shades of blue grey add to the sense of calm.

-Natural and worn textures of wooden art pieces and furniture are offset against pale walls and flooring.
+The natural and worn textures of wooden art pieces and furniture are offset against pale walls and flooring.
 A theme which continues throughout the house.

 There are three bedrooms available for guests to stay in, named Hoopoe, Capriolo and Squirrel.
 Prices are approx €75-100 a night for two people with breakfast included.
 Flooring in the bedroom pictured above is bleached oak.